tehjnito/tehjnito/README.md

-# Official-ish Website for the developer by the naame of 'Tehjnito'
+# Official-ish Website for the developer by the name of 'Tehjnito'